grab/engineering-blog/_posts/2022-06-02-graph-concepts.md

 Traditional fraud prevention methods concentrate on discrete data points such as individual accounts, devices, or IP addresses.
 However, today's sophisticated fraudsters avoid detection by building fraud rings using stolen and fake identities.
 To detect such fraud rings, we need to look beyond individual data points to the linkages that connect them.

-Graph Technology greatly transcends the capabilities of a relational database, by revealing hard-to-find patterns.
-Enterprise businesses also employ Graph Technology to supplement their existing fraud detection skills to tackle a wide range of financial crimes, including first-party bank fraud, fraud, and money laundering.
+Graph technology greatly transcends the capabilities of a relational database, by revealing hard-to-find patterns.
+Enterprise businesses also employ Graph technology to supplement their existing fraud detection skills to tackle a wide range of financial crimes, including first-party bank fraud, fraud, and money laundering.

 #### Real-time recommendations